Teradata/covalent/src/platform/experimental/breadcrumbs/README.md

 #### Methods

-+ displayIcon: function(): boolean
-  + Getter for whether to display the spacer icon for the individual breadcrumb or not
-+ displayIcon: function(shouldDisplay: boolean): void
-  + Setter for whether to display the spacer icon for the individual breadcrumb or not
 + displayCrumb: function(): boolean
   + Getter for whether to display the individual breadcrumb or not
 + displayCrumb: function(shouldDisplay: boolean): void